Aethaeryn/wesnoth-umc/Aethaeryns_Mod/README.md

 -----

 This is both a multiplayer campaign and an RPG framework.
-The host is supposed to play as side 1 and side 6, and every other side can be another player.
-This means that the minimum number of players is 2, since one player can control sides 2-5 or you can set sides 3-5 as empty and just have one player control side 2.
+The host is supposed to play as side 1 and side 9, and every other side can be another player.
+This means that the minimum number of players is 2, since one player can control sides 2-8 or you can set sides 3-8 as empty and just have one player control side 2.
 Obviously, it's more fun the more players play, though.

-Sides 7 and 8 are currently "spare" sides that the host should start out in control of.
-They're useful for if an observer wants to join the party, or if the host needs to have three or four mutually hostile NPC/mob sides, or if the host wants to use side 7 so that the players can share the vision with certain NPC units.

 Currently, no download is required to play this game.
 All of the Lua code is loaded in as WML macros, treating the code as literal strings